jonathanulco/laurakalbag-dot-com/content/posts/what-is-an-instance-of-one-and-is-it-lonely.md

 If, like me, you are not great with sysadmin, or just don’t have the time to maintain your own Mastodon instance, I recommend [Masto.host](https://masto.host).
 At Masto.host, Hugo Gameiro does the installation and hosting of Mastodon instances for X

+## It’s what we’re working towards

+A clever person I respect asked me “I’m curious to see how a tech-focused solution might work.
+(If only because many of these issues feel to me like systemic, structural ones.”
+My answer to them was this:

+So much this.
+But also that we’re stuck with tech that amplifies systemic issues because we don’t have any alternatives, and that we can’t escape because it’s our new infrastructure.
+We’ve got to try some stuff to see what sticks!

 <hr/>

 Part 3 of a series on [Moving to Mastodon](/tags/moving-to-mastodon)